 What is lactose intolerance?

-Lactose intolerance happens when the body can’t break down a sugar called lactose because your child doesn’t have enough lactase enzymes.
+Lactose intolerance happens when your child’s body can’t break down a sugar called lactose because your child doesn’t have enough lactase enzymes.

 Lactose is present in all breastmilk, dairy milk and other dairy products.
 It makes up around 7% of breastmilk and infant formula.

-Lactose is important for a baby’s health and development.
-It provides around 40% of a baby’s energy needs and helps him absorb calcium and iron.
+Lactose is important for your baby’s health and development.
+It provides around 40% of your baby’s energy needs and helps him absorb calcium and iron.

 Causes of lactose intolerance

 This happens when babies are born with no lactase enzymes at all.
-This is genetically carried and extremely rare.
+This is genetic but extremely rare.
 Babies with this kind of lactose intolerance have severe diarrhoea from the first day of life.
 To thrive, they need a special diet from the time they’re born.

 Secondary lactose intolerance

-This can happen if a child’s digestive system is upset by tummy bugs like gastroenteritis, which cause temporary irritation of the lining of the stomach and small intestine.
-This kind of lactose intolerance is temporary and usually improves after a few weeks.
+This can happen if a child’s digestive system is upset by tummy bugs like gastroenteritis, which irritates the lining of the stomach and small intestine.
+This kind of lactose intolerance is short term and usually improves after a few weeks.

 Conditions like coeliac disease can also cause secondary lactose intolerance.
 Once these conditions are being managed properly, lactose intolerance shouldn’t be a problem.